jamestucker1988/capstone/README.md

-# Project - Capstone Project
+# Project - Search Portal For Online courses

 ​
 This is an assigned project where I am supposed to create a search website for online ourses .